-Teen Court Defense and Prosecuting Attorneys will explain the facts of the case to a panel of 6 Teen Court Jurors.
+Teen Court Defense and Prosecuting Attorneys will explain the facts of the case to a panel of six Teen Court Jurors.
 The Teen Court Jurors will hear both attorneys ask the juvenile offender questions regarding his/her case.
 After hearing all of the evidence presented, the panel of Teen Court Jurors will deliberate and then determine the appropriate sentencing.
-There is a set of guidelines to follow for sentencing that will always consists of community service and may include participating in educational programs or other state mandated programs.
+There is a set of guidelines to follow for sentencing that will always consist of community service and may include participating in educational programs or other state-mandated programs.

 How do I apply to become a Teen Court Juror?

 The Teen Court Program is currently seeking teens ages 14 to 18, who attend high school in Wylie, Texas, to serve as Teen Court Jurors.
 Volunteers must maintain a C average in all classes, have parent consent, and remain drug and alcohol free.
 If you are interested please fill out the application listed below and return it to Juvenile Case Manager Katonya Johnson, in person, by mail, or by email.
 Please click on the docket sign-up deadline below for the scheduled Teen Court Dockets and corresponding juror signup deadlines.
 If approved, you will be notified by phone or email.
 The application is only required for the first docket you attend; any further requests to volunteer can be made by an email to the Juvenile Case Manager.
 Volunteers will be given volunteer credit for participation.

 Teen Court Juror Application

 For more information please contact Juvenile Case Manager Katonya Johnson at 972-429-8085, or firstname.lastname@example.org.